Dave-team/Knowledge-base/Social.md

 - Immediately into a conclusion and a label and this is how it is.
 Instead take time to explore and ask questions
 - We often only hear what we already think.
 We should try to listen to discover something new.
 Challenge what people say from a position of openness
 - Don’t seek the truth, just drop your opinions

+## Managing energy levels
+-	Have some caffeine
+-	Eat something
+-	Take breaks – e.g. bathroom breaks
+-	Consciously throw yourself into another gear and try to re-engage with everyone.
+Literally up your energy and be excited, even when you're not actually.
+-	Take a nap beforehand

 ## Charisma
 It's about presence, power and warmth: